Political parties oppose electoral reforms

 The Social Democratic Liberal Party and the National Federation Party believe the amendments to the Act will give too much power to one person which is tyranny.

-SODELPA’s Deputy Secretary, Filimoni Vosarogo, says the Supervisor of Elections should not deal with content published by political parties that may contain false information.
+SODELPA’s Deputy Party Leader, Filimoni Vosarogo, says the Supervisor of Elections should not deal with content published by political parties that may contain false information.

 “Let’s take a scenario, the SOE walks into a town area prior to election and sees a SODELPA banner that he thinks is offensive, probably better than a FijiFirst banner.
 He directs it to be removed, they should, if they don’t, they become liable to prosecution for not obeying a spontaneous order of the SOE.”